Helicobacter pylori is a small, curved, microaerophilic, gram-negative, rod-shaped bacterium.

 Believed to be mainly fecal–oral or possibly oral–oral.

 About two-thirds of the world’s population is infected, but it is more common in developing countries.
+Short-term travelers do not appear to be at significant risk of acquiring H. pylori through travel, but expatriates and long-stay travelers may be at higher risk.

 Fecal antigen assay, urea breath test, rapid urease test, or histology of biopsy specimen.
 A positive serology indicates present or past infection.